 Yellagonga Regional Park was named in 1990 to honour Yellagonga, the leader of the Mooro people who inhabited the region north of the Swan River at the time of colonial settlement.
-The Park is approximately 13 kilometres long and contains numerous activities to keep both young and old entertained.
+The Park is approximately 13km long and contains numerous activities to keep both young and old entertained.
 It contains several lakes and wetlands which are part of a larger chain of water bodies which stretch from north of the park south to Cockburn.
 A local community group, ‘Friends of Yellagonga Park’ regularly clean and rehabilitate areas of the site.

 The Park is of cultural significance to the Nyoongar community, forming part of their Dreaming.
 Their ancestors used the lakes and surrounds as camping, social and ceremonial areas, and as a source of food and water.
 In the seasonal cycle of camp movements, the Park was used as rest point between the foothills and the ocean, and between Mt Eliza and the Moore River.
 The Park has a diverse history of use since colonial settlement, as the moist soils and ready availability of ground water attracted market gardeners and viticulturists to the area.